ahmedsaad562000/World-Cup-Match-Reservation-site/README.md

 <h2><b>Backend Api's:</b></h2>

 In world cup folder Start your own local or global server using django and add <b>".../api"</b> to access the api's documentation of the All The *APIs* of the backend

--Some videos are added for the functionality of the site too.
+<h4>Some videos are added for the functionality of the site too.</h4>